-Beginning readers progress more rapidly in their skills when provided with high quality reading material.
-Initially, reading books should consist of VC and CVC decodable words and gradually introduce sight words, phonic concepts and length.
-This should be reflected in the home reading series as well as the in-class shared reading book sets.
+Beginning readers progress more rapidly in their skills when provided with high-quality reading material.
+Initially, reading books should consist of VC and CVC decodable words and gradually introduce high frequency words (HFW’s), phonic concepts and length.
+This should be reflected in the home reading series as well as the in-class group reading book sets.

 Some schools have purchased whole language type readers while others have limited decodable readers, but not enough for the first years of reading.
 This means that although students may start with decodable readers, they then end up back on whole language type readers.
 There is also often an issue where many decodable reading sets progress too fast through the levels.
 Many students require repeated decoding opportunities and the school reading series may be letting them down.

 NSW has recognised this issue and is funding $50 per student for high quality decodable reading books.